Capital University Law School

-Capital University Law School is an ABA-accredited private law school located in downtown Columbus, Ohio.
+Capital University Law School is an ABA-accredited private law school located in downtown Columbus, Ohio, United States.
 The law school is affiliated with Capital University, the oldest university in Central Ohio and one of the oldest and largest Lutheran-affiliated universities in North America.

 History

-Capital University Law School transformed from the Columbus Law School, which was founded in 1903, as part of a national program sponsored by YMCA to make legal education practical, accessible, and affordable.
-Since its affiliation with Capital University in 1966, the law school has grown.
-Its faculty now stands at 83 and its Law Library holdings have increased to more than 265,000 volumes, periodicals, and microfilms.
+The Columbus Law School was founded in 1903, as part of a national program sponsored by YMCA to make legal education practical, accessible, and affordable.
+The school affiliated with Capital University in 1966 and became the Capital University Law School.
+Its faculty now stands at 79, and its law library holdings include 265,000 volumes, periodicals, and microfilms.